 As is the case during colonoscopy prep, colon cleansing with laxatives, herbal formulations or enemas might increase a person's risk of becoming dehydrated and alter electrolyte levels, Wolf said.

-Colon hydrotherapy may cause abdominal cramping, stomach pain, diarrhea, nausea and vomiting, according to Mayo Clinic.
-More severe complications may include infections, electrolyte imbalances, kidney and liver failure, and bowel perforation, as Live Science previously reported.
-For example, one case study reported that a 55-year-old man with chronic constipation perforated his bowel giving himself an enema with a garden hose.
+Colon hydrotherapy may cause abdominal cramping, stomach pain, diarrhea, nausea and vomiting, according to Mayo Clinic (opens in new tab).
+More severe complications may include infections, electrolyte imbalances, kidney and liver failure, and bowel perforation.
+For example, one case study (opens in new tab) reported that a 55-year-old man with chronic constipation perforated his bowel giving himself an enema with a garden hose.

-The Food and Drug Administration requires colon hydrotherapy systems to meet certain requirements and has not approved any of them for nonmedical purposes, such as colon cleansing, according to a 2011 article by several physicians published in MDedge Family Medicine, a news site for family physicians.
+The Food and Drug Administration requires colon hydrotherapy systems to meet certain requirements and has not approved any of them for nonmedical purposes, such as colon cleansing, according to an article by several physicians published in MDedge Family Medicine (opens in new tab), a news site for family physicians.
 The devices are required to receive premarket approval for any uses beyond their original indications (preparation for endoscopic procedures, such as colonoscopies, and radiologic procedures) and has issued several warning letters to manufacturers of colon hydrotherapy systems that have not received premarket approval for use for colon cleansing, according to MDedge Family Medicine.

 In addition, Wolf said that colon cleanses are particularly risky for people with kidney disease or heart problems because these individuals already have trouble maintaining fluid balance in their bodies, and the electrolyte shifts caused by colon cleanses could be an issue.
 People with gastrointestinal problems, such as Crohn's disease (a condition involving inflammation in the gastrointestinal tract), ulcerative colitis (which involves inflammation in the large intestine), and recurrent diverticulitis (in which a person develops inflamed pouches in the wall of the colon) also have increased risks of problems resulting from a colon cleanse.